-James Austin is a senior associate solicitor in the Employment law team.
+James Austin is a Partner in the Employment law team.
 He qualified as a solicitor in 2002 and has specialised in employment law since then.

 James advises clients on all aspects of employment law including how to deal with redundancy, disciplinary, performance, grievance and TUPE issues.
 He has also successfully represented clients bringing/defending claims in the Employment Tribunal involving allegations including unfair dismissal, pregnancy/sex/disability/race/age discrimination and whistleblowing.
 James advises business of all sizes from owner managed to Plcs.